-Students must be enrolled in CG51 Bachelor of Music to enrol in this unit.
+Students must be enrolled in CG51 Bachelor of Music or CC41 Diploma of Music to enrol in this unit.
 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).